argoproj/argo-workflows/docs/events.md

 ### Discriminator

-This is only for edge-cases where neither the claim-set subject, payload, or metadata provide enough information to discriminate.
+This is only for edge-cases where neither the payload, or metadata provide enough information to discriminate.
 Typically, it should be empty and ignored.

 Example: